The Shining (film): Response by Stephen King

-In an interview with the BBC, King criticized Duvall's character, stating that she is "basically just there to scream and be stupid, and that's not the woman that I wrote about."
+In an interview with the BBC, King criticized Kubrick's Wendy, stating that she is "basically just there to scream and be stupid, and that's not the woman that I wrote about."
 King's Wendy is a strong and independent woman on a professional and emotional level; to Kubrick, on the other hand, it did not seem consistent that such a woman had long endured the personality of Jack Torrance.

 King once suggested that he disliked the film's downplaying of the supernatural; King had envisioned Jack as a victim of the genuinely external forces haunting the hotel, whereas King felt Kubrick had viewed the haunting and its resulting malignancy as coming from within Jack himself.
-In October 2013, however, journalist Laura Miller wrote that the discrepancy between the two was almost the complete opposite:
+In October 2013, journalist Laura Miller wrote that the discrepancy between the two was almost the complete opposite:

 King is, essentially, a novelist of morality.
 The decisions his characters make – whether it's to confront a pack of vampires or to break 10 years of sobriety – are what matter to him.
 But in Kubrick's The Shining, the characters are largely in the grip of forces beyond their control.
 It's a film in which domestic violence occurs, while King's novel is about domestic violence as a choice certain men make when they refuse to abandon a delusional, defensive entitlement.
 As King sees it, Kubrick treats his characters like "insects" because the director doesn't really consider them capable of shaping their own fates.
 Everything they do is subordinate to an overweening, irresistible force, which is Kubrick's highly developed aesthetic; they are its slaves.
 In King's The Shining, the monster is Jack.
 In Kubrick's, the monster is Kubrick.

 King later criticized the film and Kubrick as a director: